maroofi/sdns/README.md

 ### Documentation

-Here is the online documentation of the library: <link to online>
+Here is the online documentation of the library: [https://maroofi.github.io/sdns](https://maroofi.github.io/sdns)

 Or you can compile it yourself:
 ```bash